 As stated on the main page, these locomotives were one of the two initial releases by Atlas in 1967.
 The model can represent either an E8 or E9 because there were no external differences between the two prototypes.
 Both were originally sold for passenger train service although some railroads used them in freight service as rail travel decreased.
 This was done with mixed results because the gearing was designed for lighter, faster use and not the heavier service freight trains required.
 At first, there were three roadnames represented in the Atlas line-up: Santa Fe, Baltimore and Ohio, and Pennsylvania.
 Later, Union Pacific and Chicago & North Western were added.
 All of these railroads did actually have E8s.

-The Santa Fe version of this engine is the first N scale locomotive I got in 1967 after five years using Lone Star Treble-O-Lectric equipment.
+The Santa Fe version of this engine is the first N scale locomotive that I got in 1967 after five years of using Lone Star Treble-O-Lectric equipment.
 Here is that very locomotive, complete with "superdetailing" After all, what self-respecting Santa Fe loco would be without silver trucks?
 Also, numbered number boards, grabs above the windshield, grabs on either side of the front hatch.
 Oh yeah, I attached the pilot to the carbody too.
 Click on the thumbnail for a full sized view:

 The basic construction of the model is a plastic shell over a zinc alloy frame.
 The shell is held in place by lateral locks.
 I have always thought that the Rivarossi E8 carbody is a pretty good representation of the prototype in spite of the truck mounted pilot.
 The nose looks good and is a lot better than some of the efforts by other makers trying to duplicate the famous EMD "bulldog" front end.
 I know I read somewhere that the winterization hatches on the roof are about a foot too wide but they look OK to me.